VirtualSamuraii/serpent_group/README.md

 - Front-End : VueJS / TailwindCSS
 - Database : SQLite3

-Here is what our godly designed dahsboard looks like :
+Here is what our **godly designed** dahsboard looks like :
+_image of dahsboard_

+Now here is a video demo of the basic C2 workflow and data exfil :

+Files exfiltration was not part of the process, so we developed it following the same data exfil procedure for text content :